emmacyu/Sleep-stage-segmentation-CNN/Readme.md

 **SRC**: The src/ directory contains all the scripts and implementations of the experiments in the project.
 Each process is organized into separate files for clarity and modularity.

-- data preparation
+- data_generator.py: used for data preparation
-- models
-- run.py
+- models:
+  |- base_model.py
+  |- cnn1head.py: extends base_model
+  |- cnn3head.py: extends base_model
+  |- cnn3head_lstm.py: extends base_model
+- run.py: run the experiments

 **Data**: The data/ directory includes the inputs (e.g., the EEG data) and outputs (e.g., saved models).